BouzasLab25/bouzaslab25.github.io/_posts/2014-02-27-posts-from-lab-25.md

 ---

 ### Dr. Michael Lee's first visit
-<a class='link' href="http://faculty.sites.uci.edu/mdlee/">Michael Lee Webpage</a>
+<a class='link' href="http://faculty.sites.uci.edu/mdlee/">Michael Lee's Webpage</a>

-Dr. Michael Lee presented his work of Bayesian Cognitive Models at the School of Psychology, <a class='link' href="/presentations/Lee_BayesianBenefits.pdf">link the presentation</a>.
+Dr. Michael Lee presented his work on Bayesian Cognitive Models at the School of Psychology, <a class='link' href="/presentations/Lee_BayesianBenefits.pdf">link to the presentation</a>.

+This visit was the beginning of a collaboration with Lab25, which continues until today.

 ----
 ![Alt text](/LabPictures/IMG_1293.JPG)